LiveLike/livelike-docs/docs/Platform/comment-boards/trending-comments.md

 hidden: true
 metadata:
   robots: index
+next:
+  pages:
+    - slug: list-comments
+      title: List comments
+      type: endpoint
 ---
 Each comment is assigned a trending score that summarizes the replies and reactions it has received recently.
-That score is continuously updated.
-Lists of comments can be ordered by their `trending_score` to show comments sorted by their trending score.
+Lists of comments can be ordered by their `trending_score` to show comments sorted by their trending score, see the [ordering comments by trending](https://docs.livelike.com/reference/list-comments#trending-comments)  docs for details.

 ## Scoring calculation